cloraronco/OpenCV-Bootcamp/README.md

 These steps will guide you through the process of creating an HDR image from a set of bracketed images.
 OpenCV provides tools to perform these steps, making it easier to create HDR images from real shots.

-This course has been structured differently.
-Each file includes one or more methods, corresponding to a step in the HDR process.
-To compile the entire course, simply run the command `python3 _init.py`.
 ***
 <sub>**[View code](https://github.com/cloraronco/OpenCV-Bootcamp/tree/main/09_HDR)**</sub>
 <sub>**[Table of Contents](#table-of-contents)**</sub>